Higgs' career game lifts No. 8 Texas past Oklahoma 88-78

+The Longhorns also survived a late rally by Oklahoma (5-7, 0-1) that pulled the Sooners within eight points in the final minute.
+Aston said thoughts of ending the streak probably seeped into her players' heads.

+"I mean, it's not a secret that we haven't won here in a long time," Aston said.
+"I tried to keep it a secret so we wouldn't talk about it or think about it, but I have a feeling maybe late in the game we got a little antsy and tried not to lose instead of continuing to try to win.
+I'm pleased that we got a win in Norman and we haven't done that in a long time."

-Oklahoma had won its last 12 Big 12 openers and is now 19-3 in such games under coach Sherri Coale.
-The Sooners' last loss in their league opener was on Jan.
+Oklahoma (5-7, 0-1) had won its last 12 Big 12 openers and is now 19-3 in such games under coach Sherri Coale.
+The Sooners' last loss in a league opener was on Jan.
 5, 2005, at Texas Tech.

-Shaina Pellington scored 16 points and Ana Llanusa and Maddie Manning each added 14 to lead the Sooners, who are 1-3 this season against ranked foes, with a win over South Florida but losses to Oregon, Connecticut and Texas.
+Shaina Pellington scored 16 points - all in the second half - and Ana Llanusa and Maddie Manning each added 14 to lead the Sooners, who are 1-3 this season against ranked foes, with a win over South Florida but losses to Oregon, Connecticut and Texas.

+"Texas has a really good basketball team and they played really hard tonight," Coale said.
+"We were affected by their speed and their athleticism, which surprised me a little. .
+Their speed and the way they attack in transition just really took us out of any sort of rhythm or tempo.
+I don't know that we ever really found it."

 Texas raced to an 8-0 lead in the first 2 1/2 minutes, taking advantage of four early Oklahoma turnovers.
 The Sooners proved unable to close the gap, struggling to score both inside against the Longhorns' large frontline and outside, where Oklahoma went 3 of 17 from 3-point range.